justdanyuen/Chorely/README.md

 Chorely is a web-based tool designed to help roommates fairly distribute and track household tasks.
 By providing a clear, centralized schedule, it reduces miscommunication and ensures that responsibilities are shared equitably.
 Users can customize tasks, set up rotating assignments, and adjust preferences to accommodate different schedules and needs.

 With Chorely, managing chores becomes more organized, reducing frustration, and making shared living spaces run more smoothly.

+Within this application, I began with standard HTML/CSS for the the initial layout and design, and integrated React and Tailwind for more responsive design.

 ---